 When life has you feeling stressed, anxious, and has your mind going a thousand miles a minute, take a few hours away from your screens and take a quiet walk in nature.
 It's incredible how quickly our heart, mind... and blood pressure, relax and slow when we reconnect to the speed of nature.

 Although nature can have specific moments of raging energetic fury, the vast majority of the time it moves at a glacial pace.
 It is the stability needed to balance out the constant motion of the solar system outside our planet, namely the sun.
 The Sun is our source of ultimate yang energy.
 A source of constantly changing exploding heat and light.

 Our planet is at the mercy of the sun's powerful gravitational field.
 As we spin around the sun, our planet slowly spins (slowly relative to the sun that is!) creating a balance of light and dark, warm and cold.
 It is this relationship in motion that creates the seasons and weather as well as day and night.

 For life to manifest on our tiny blue planet, the "blue" was a definite must!
 For life, we need water and for water to exist on a planet it once again needs to find a balance point.
 Too close to the sun, all water would dry up and evaporate.
 Too far from the sun, we end up with a ball of ice.
 As always balance is needed.

 We are currently living in a time of increasing environmental change and not for the better.
-We are witness to the unfavourable results of even the slightest shifts in balance.
+We are witness to the unfavorable results of even the slightest shifts in balance.
 A slight rise in temperature leads to a dramatic change in weather patterns.
-Changing weather patterns lead to unfavourable plant growth as well as shifts in both species loss and migration.
+Changing weather patterns lead to unfavorable plant growth as well as shifts in both species loss and migration.
 Changes in animal numbers and movement lead to changing distribution of vectors of disease.

 It's hard to imagine finding balance in a world dealing with such imbalance.